OfficeDev/VBA-content/VBA/Language-Reference-VBA/articles/component-item-or-one-of-its-dependencies-not-correctly-registered-a-file-is-mis.md

 ---
-title: Component 'item' or one of its dependencies not correctly registered: a file is missing or invalid ms.prod: MULTIPLEPRODUCTS ms.assetid: f77e11fb-a7e3-5b70-69dd-9744bb8f1ccd
+title: "Component 'item' or one of its dependencies not correctly registered: a file is missing or invalid" ms.prod: MULTIPLEPRODUCTS ms.assetid: f77e11fb-a7e3-5b70-69dd-9744bb8f1ccd
 ---